-Beginning at 3PM on Thursday afternoon, conference director Laurie Scheer will present Pitch Your Best Pitch Pitching Workshop.
-Sure you’re nervous about your pitch and that’s why we’re offering a special pitching workshop on Thursday afternoon before the pitching fun begins.
-Writers’ Institute director Laurie Scheer offers the industry’s best advice for writing loglines, synopses and other pitch related materials.
-Additionally, practice pitches are conducted for everyone to observe.
+Beginning at 2PM on Thursday afternoon, media executive Jeff Kurz will present Pitch Your Best Pitch Pitching Workshop.
+Sure, you’re nervous about your pitch and that’s why we’re offering a special pitching workshop on Thursday afternoon before the pitching fun begins, Jeff Kurz offers the industry’s best advice for writing loglines, synopses and other pitch related materials.
+Additionally, if there is time, practice pitches are conducted for everyone to observe.
 You’ll also receive a list of resources to gather information to make your pitch the best pitch in the room.
-This workshop is being offered after overwhelming demand from last year’s attendees.
+This workshop is being offered after overwhelming demand from previous year’s attendees.
 Prepare your pitch, arm yourself with information and awareness of your genre – pitch your best pitch at this year’s conference beginning here.
-This event is $15, the evening’s events are included with your registration fee.
+This event is $15.

-This is followed by these two sessions (fee is included in your registration) on Thursday evening presented by two of this year’s agents:
+This presentation is followed by these two sessions (fee is included in your registration) on Thursday evening presented by two of this year’s agents:

-Do I have to have a book completed before I can pitch?
+2. Do I have to have a book completed before I can pitch?

 For fiction writers: Please have a completed novel manuscript.
 Please do not pitch “ideas only.”

-For nonfiction writers: Please have a fleshed-out book proposal (includes a brief overview of the book, chapter outline, author statement/platform, and potential market, including what else is already out there and why the market needs your book).
+For nonfiction writers: Please have a fleshed-out book proposal (includes a brief overview of the book, chapter outline, author statement/platform, and potential market including what else is already out there and why the market needs your book).

-What happens in a pitch meeting?
+3. What happens in a pitch meeting?

-• Agents or managers want to hear about your characters and plot, or nonfiction book in a “nutshell.”
+Agents or managers want to hear about your characters and plot, or nonfiction book in a “nutshell.”

-• Please don’t bring your manuscript with you, but you can bring along a one-page synopsis or notes.
+Please don’t bring your manuscript with you, but you can bring along a one-page synopsis or notes.
 Agents cannot read manuscript pages during a pitch meeting because of their professional rules of conduct.

-• Prepare a one-page, single-spaced synopsis of your entire plot (or short outline for your nonfiction book).
+Prepare a one-page, single-spaced synopsis of your entire plot (or short outline for your nonfiction book).
 This is for you to refer to during your meeting.
 On rare occasion agents might ask to take it with them.
 Have your name, email address, and phone number at the top.

-• Have a great logline—that one-sentence summary of what your book (or other project) is about.
+Have a great logline—that one-sentence summary of what your book (or other project) is about.
 Read it out loud before you get here; revise it a couple of times.
 This logline usually opens the discussion in your pitch meeting.
 If this is your first pitch meeting and you’re nervous, write down the logline and read it from your notes.
 The agent is here to hear your idea, not to judge you on memorization or presentational skills.

 For novelists, and for writers of narrative nonfiction (ex. biographies and memoir) and screenplays, your pitch meeting might go into more about the structure of the story and the character’s fatal flaw or weakness, strength, and what’s learned by the end.
 Know your major plot points (also called turning points) in your structure: inciting incident, first plot point, midpoint crisis, climax, resolution.

 Be able to talk about at least one big memorable scene from your story or project, sometimes called the “set-piece scene.”
 This is the type of scene that might say “everything” about the main conflict or theme of your book or screenplay.

-• For all types of nonfiction books, be able to talk about “why this book at this time in the marketplace.”
+For all types of nonfiction books, be able to talk about “why this book at this time in the marketplace.”

-What is the usual follow-up procedure for writers who have pitched to agents at the conference?
+4.What is the usual follow-up procedure for writers who have pitched to agents at the conference?